Zormeister/DarwinBoot/BUILDING.md

 ## Building

-DarwinBoot has different configurations depending on the 'platform' it will be ran on.

-For a comprehensive list of available targets, see [TARGETS.md](TARGETS.md)

 The xmake scripts use the 'platform' variable to adjust for the hardware and environment, see the files in the configs folder for reference.

 ### UEFI